devel0x/electronero/README.md

 If you're on Mac, you may need to add the `--max-concurrency 1` option to electronero-wallet-cli, and possibly electronerod, if you get crashes refreshing.

+When restoring a wallet from private keys or a mnemonic seed, provide the `--restore-height <block>` option to `electronero-wallet-cli` (or set the height when prompted).
+Starting from a recent block dramatically reduces the scanning time.
+After the wallet is created you can run `set refresh-type no-coinbase` to skip miner transactions for even faster synchronization.